 She criticizes Paterno for wanting to limit the Campus Code of Conduct to incidents that take place on campus and keeping disciplinary matters involving his players private.
 “Coach Paterno would rather we NOT inform the public when a football player is found responsible for committing a serious violation of the law and/or our student code — despite any moral or legal obligation to do so,” according to her e-mail.

 Paul M. Banks is CEO of The Sports Bank.net, an official Google News site generating millions of unique visitors.
-He’s also a regular contributor to Chicago Now, Chicago Tribune.com, Fox Sports, MSN, Walter Football and Yardbarker
+He’s also a regular contributor to Chicago Now, his football program, Fox Sports, Chicago Tribune.com, MSN and Yardbarker